-The angel, the interior minister, whose name is Metatron said to me… Rabbi Yishmael says: What is the measurement of the body of the Holy One, blessed be He, who lives eternally forever – may His name be blessed and his appellation exalted?
+The angel, the interior minister, whose name is Metatron said to me… Rabbi Yishmael says: What are? the measurements of the body of the Holy One, blessed be He, who lives eternally forever – may His name be blessed and his appellation exalted.
 The soles of his feet fill the entire world, as it is said ‘the heavens are my throne and the earth my footstool’ (Isa 61:1).
-The height of his feet is three thousand ten thousands parasangs, Parmsiyeh is its name.
-From his feet to his ankles, nine thousand ten thousands parasangs…of the right [side]… of left [side]…from his ankles to his knees, twelve thousand ten thousands parasangs.
-His calves… from his knees… to his thighs… his right knee… and of the left…right thigh…and left…from his thighs to his neck, twenty-four thousand ten thousands parasangs.
+The height of his foot is three thousand ten-thousands parasangs, Parmassyah is its name.
+From his feet to his ankles, thousand ten-thousands and five hundred parasangs…of the right [side]… of left [side]…from his ankles to his knees, nineteen thousand ten-thousands parasangs, Kannangi is its name.
+His calves… from his knees to his thighs twelve thousand ten-thousands parasangs.
+His right knee… and of the left…right thigh…and left… From his thighs to his neck, twenty-four thousand ten-thousands parasangs.
 And the hips of his hips… and on his heart – seventy names…blessed and praised be the name of His glorious kingdom for all eternity.
-His neck is thirteen thousand ten thousands parasangs, the length of his neck… his beard… the appearance of the face and the appearance of the jaws in the image of spirit and the form of soul…and no creature can conceive him… His torso…the width of His forehead…and on His forehead seventy letters are written….
+His neck is thirteen thousand ten-thousands parasangs, the length of his neck… his beard… the appearance of the face, and the appearance of the jaws in the image of spirit and the form of soul.
+And no creature can conceive His torso…the width of His forehead…and on His forehead, seventy letters are written….

 Like in Song of Songs, the description here is detailed and lists body parts and physiognomic features.
-However, the description here begins at the bottom and proceeds upwards, in ascending order of status.
+However, in Shiur Qoma they begin at the bottom and proceed upwards, in ascending order of status.
 At the highest point of the description, the verses from Song of Songs are cited:

 […] The crown on His head is five hundred thousand by five hundred thousand, Israel is its name.
 And the precious stone between its horns has Israel my people – Israel my people engraved upon it.

 ‘My beloved is clear-skinned and ruddy, distinguished among ten thousand.
 His head is finest gold, …His eyes are like doves by watercourses, etc.’ (Song 5:10-11)